opendocsg/slw-judgments-backfill/2009_SGHC_42/report.md

  A court cannot compel non-parties to an agreement that contains an arbitration clause to arbitrate their dispute merely because one defendant is a party to that agreement.

-Although that decision was later reversed on appeal, the Court of Appeal approved of Lai J’s statement as quoted above: see _Carona Holdings Pte Ltd v Go Go Delicacy Pte Ltd_ [2008] 4 SLR 460 at [7].
+Although that decision was later reversed on appeal, the Court of Appeal approved of Lai J’s statement as quoted above: see _Carona Holdings Pte Ltd v Go Go Delicacy Pte Ltd_ <span class="citation">[2008] 4 SLR 460</span> at [7].
 Hence, it remains an undisputed principle of law in Singapore that entities cannot be compelled to arbitrate pursuant to an arbitration agreement to which they were not parties.
 The corollary is also generally true.
 Third parties cannot compel arbitration by invoking an arbitration agreement to which they were not parties.

 23     However, the privity rule, while strict, is not absolute.
 This is highlighted in _Halsbury’s Laws of Singapore_ , vol 2 (LexisNexis, 2003 Reissue) (“ _Halsbury’s_ ”), at [20.020], reproduced as follows: